bennettslin/yearlings_bobtail_app/portal-section-notes.md

 # Accessibility

-* Portal as accessed element should not change.
+* Wormhole as accessed element should not change.